Playing Poker with BTC, Etherum and other crypto is simple.

 - Once your wallet is created, you can purchase Bitcoins or mBTC to transfer into it.
 There are plenty of ways to buy Bitcoins – the most common method is through an Exchange like Blockchain.com, Coinbase, Kraken, Bitstamp, and many more.

-HOW TO TRANSFER BITCOIN INTO POKER.COM
+HOW TO TRANSFER BITCOIN INTO A POKER SITE

 - Click on Deposit with BTC in the cashier.